knative/client/docs/cmd/kn_trigger_describe.md

 ## kn trigger describe

-Describe a trigger.
+Show details of a trigger

 ### Synopsis

-Describe a trigger.
+Show details of a trigger

 ```
 kn trigger describe NAME [flags]